iu0v1/gelada/README.md

 # Gelada
-Gelada is a middleware package, which provides a tool for HTTP session authentication control (via cookie).
+Gelada is a middleware package, which provides a cookie-based session management.

 ## Get it
     go get -u github.com/iu0v1/gelada